arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Construction

 \subsection{Constructing User Demand Prompts}

-The first step is to collect user demands $p$ that explicitly describe the desired table (can be understood without the table content) and do not reveal the table's schema or specific values.
+We simulate well-specified yet schema-agnostic user demands $p$ by rewriting original survey-table captions into user-demand-style prompts that better reflect how a researcher would request a comparison table.
+Each rewritten prompt is required to be (i) \emph{self-contained}, meaning it is understandable without seeing the table, (ii) \emph{goal-oriented}, meaning it clearly states the purpose of the table, and (iii) \emph{schema/value non-leaking}, meaning it does not include gold column names, specific cell values, or direct paraphrases of them.

 \paragraph{Table captions are not appropriate prompts} While the input dataset contains one caption per table, collected from arXiv papers, these captions are meant to complement tables rather than fully describe them.
 As a result, they are generally concise.
 For example, a table caption might read: \textit{``Performance comparison of different approaches,''} which is too vague to understand without seeing the table.
 Consequently, using table captions as prompts may not yield a well-defined task.
-A more contextually self-contained rewritten user demand might instead be: \textit{``Draft a table that compares different knowledge editing methods, focusing on their performance on QA datasets.''}
+A more contextually self-contained rewritten user demand might instead be: \textit{``Draft a table that compares different knowledge editing methods, focusing on their performance on QA datasets.''} Operationally, a caption is deemed ``under-specified'' when it cannot unambiguously determine a comparison goal without seeing either the gold schema or table body.

-\paragraph{Our prompt construction} To address this issue, we propose rewriting the captions of literature review tables into abstract yet descriptive user intentions using LLMs.
-We guide GPT-4o with a prompt (see \S\ref{appendix:implementation_details}) that first explains the task to the LLM, specifying that the user demand should be sufficiently contextualized to clearly state the table's purpose while avoiding the inclusion or direct description of column names or specific values.
-GPT-4o is then expected to infer the user demand for the given table and its caption.
-Here, LLM is used solely for rewriting existing table captions into user demand prompts and for generating QA pairs grounded in ground-truth tables.
+\paragraph{Our prompt construction} To address this issue, we rewrite the captions of literature review tables into abstract yet descriptive user intentions using GPT-4o.
+We guide the model with a prompt (see \S\ref{appendix:implementation_details}) that explains the rewriting task and specifies that the resulting user demand should be sufficiently contextualized to clearly state the table's purpose while avoiding the inclusion or direct description of column names or specific values.
+Here, the LLM is used solely for rewriting existing table captions into user demand prompts and for generating QA pairs grounded in ground-truth tables.
 These reformulations are strictly tied to observed data and do not require external factual knowledge, minimizing risks of contamination or model-specific bias.
-For simplicity, we collect only one user demand per table.
-More examples are provided in Appendix~\ref{appendix:case_studies}.